BhoopendrSthakur/BhoopendrSthakur/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm a M-Tech DOMS First year student.
+- 👨‍💻 I'm currently pursuing my MTech in Management Science at IIT Kanpur.

 - 🔭 I’m currently working on **Machine Learning** & focusing on **Python Datastructure**
 ---